Title: Army Private, "Lost Soldier of the Civil War"

-William Jasper Christian was born about 1830 at Ceredo, Wayne County, Virginia (now West Virginia).
-On March 25, 1854, he married Mary Ann Hatton (1837-1918).
-They had four children.
-According to his medical disability discharge, he enlisted August 14, 1861 in the 5th Virginia Volunteers, Union Army, for a term of three years.
+William Jasper Christian was born around 1830 in Ceredo, Wayne County, Virginia (now West Virginia).
+On March 25, 1854, he married Mary Ann Hatton and they had four children.
+He enlisted August 14, 1861 in the 5th Virginia Volunteers, a Union Army outfit, for a term of three years.
 His occupation was listed as farmer.

-However, other records, including a “Record of Death and Interment,” indicate that this Private William J. Christian had died of typhoid fever at the Broad Street U.S. Army Hospital, Philadelphia, PA on September 12, 1862.
-He was also reported wounded at the 2nd Battle of Bull Run, August 29, 1862.
-According to the Union Army’s records, Private Christian was buried at Glenwood Cemetery, Philadelphia, PA.
+Several sources, including a “Record of Death and Interment,” confirm that William died of typhoid fever at the Broad Street U.S. Army Hospital in Philadelphia on September 12, 1862.
+He may have contracted the disease while in the hospital, since he had been wounded at the Second Battle of Bull Run on August 29.
+According to army records, Private Christian was to be buried at Glenwood Cemetery in Philadelphia but he never got there.

-But Private Christian never got to Glenwood Cemetery and the Union Army subsequently lost track of his grave.
-Instead, a Philadelphia death certificate indicates that Private Christian was actually buried on September 14, 1862 – at Mount Moriah Cemetery.
-Private Christian’s odyssey didn’t end at Mount Moriah.
+The Union Army lost track of him.
+This Philadelphia death certificate indicates that Private Christian was actually buried on September 14, 1862 – at Mount Moriah Cemetery.
+But the story didn’t end here at Mount Moriah.

 In 1891, the remains of 187 Confederate Prisoners of War who died at various U.S. Army Hospitals in the Philadelphia area and buried in private cemeteries in Bucks, Philadelphia, and Delaware Counties were removed.
 They were consolidated in an unmarked mass grave at Philadelphia National Cemetery, Haines Street and Limekiln Pike, in the Oak Lane section of Philadelphia.
 Among those removed from Mount Moriah Cemetery was a Union soldier, Private William Jasper Christian, now misidentified as a Confederate POW from Company B, “5th Virginia Infantry, CSA.”

 The controversial mass grave remained unmarked and the soldiers unidentified for two decades.
 During this time the United Daughters of the Confederacy and factions of the Grand Army of the Republic fought a “Battle of the Monuments.”
 The UDC wanted to place a monument commemorating 224 unknown Confederate POWs who died in captivity at Philadelphia National Cemetery.
 In 1901, a former GAR Commander in Chief and president of Philadelphia’s City Council, Louis Wagner, threatened to dynamite any monument commemorating “Rebels.”